rh-cssre/glitchtip/docs/architecture.md

 ![Glitchtip](https://github.com/rh-cssre/glitchtip/blob/update_architecture/images/glitchtiparchitecture.png)

-**Note:** This Diagram will need to be update once onbaording is completed.
+**Note:** This Diagram will need to be updated once onbaording is completed.

 ## Platform Architecture and Transparency